How to Fix a Curved Spine

 Causes of a Curved Spine

-• Genetics: Some people are born with spinal abnormalities that develop into a curved spine over time.
+• Genetics: Certain individuals are born with spinal abnormalities that gradually develop into curvature as they grow.

-• Poor Posture: Sitting or standing improperly for long periods can cause misalignment, leading to the need for methods on how to fix a curved spine.
+• Poor Posture: Prolonged sitting or standing in the wrong position can cause spinal misalignment, often leading people to seek solutions on how to fix a curved spine.

-• Weak Muscles: Core and back muscle weakness contribute to improper spinal alignment.
+• Weak Muscles: Insufficient strength in the core and back muscles reduces spinal support, contributing to improper alignment.

 Symptoms of Spine Curvature Disorders